-The ECS plays an important role in a number of physiological functions, both in the central and peripheral nervous systems and in peripheral organs.
+The ECS plays an important role in a number of physiological functions.
+Subsequently influencing the central and peripheral nervous systems, and peripheral organs.

 Image source: Pixabay

-Bring Out the Funk, and the Fruity Flavors, Too
+Bring Out the Funk, and the Fruity Flavors Too

 Flavonoids give fruits and vegetables their bright colors.
-Both types of compounds have been shown to have many health benefits.
+Both types of compounds have been shown to have health benefits.

 As a result, the delectable flavors are true to the strains and fruits they are drawn from.
 Everyone’s taste buds are different, so we’ve created a dozen fruit flavors to please every palate, as well as five special flavors that pay tribute to some of the most popular cannabis strains around.